jamcowl/PORTMANTEAU-BOT/README.md

 **How does the bot work?**

 The bot streams [all comments from across Reddit](https://www.reddit.com/r/all/comments/) and looks for 2-word comments.
 It does some quality control (see below) which vetoes most of those comments as bad portmanteau fodder.
-Then it constructs a portmanteau of a good comment and applies some more quality control to the output, vetoing the bad results.
-Finally, it posts any portmanteaux that make it through.
-It also checks its post history, deleting its downvoted comments and [defending its honour](https://www.reddit.com/r/movies/comments/7383ja/new_actors_who_will_become_big_in_the_next_510/dnokcd4/?context=3) from unfair human harassment.
+If it finds a good comment, it constructs a portmanteau and applies some more quality control checks, abandoning any bad results.
+Finally, it posts the portmanteaux that make it through.
+It also checks its post history, deleting its downvoted comments and [defending its honour](https://www.reddit.com/r/fakealbumcovers/comments/72hgo4/wizard_people_lets_be_poor/dnixkbw/?context=3) from unfair human harassment.

 **What kind of quality controls are there?**